TechshawCast/techshaw.github.io/_pages/about.md

 ## Why Techshaw

 We named it by combining two words: **Technology** and **Trishaw**.
 In Yangon, trishaws can be seen almost everywhere.
-While listening to our podcast, audiences may feel like riding trishaw and enjoying our chats about burmese tech landscape.
+Take a ride through a burmese tech scene by Burmese, for Burmese

 <br/>